hapijs/hapi/API.md

   Defaults to `false`.
 - `dependencies` - optional string or array of string indicating a plugin dependency.
 Same as setting dependencies via [`server.dependency()`](#serverdependencydependencies-after).
+- `connections` - if `false`, does not allow the plugin to call server APIs that modify the connections such as adding a route or configuring state.
+This flag allows the plugin to be registered before connections are added and to pass dependency requirements.
+Defaults to `true`.

 ```js
 var register = function (server, options, next) {